Owings, Maryland: Public services

 The Owings Post Office is located at 9440 Old Solomon's Island Road approximately 0.4 mi south of the town center.
 Windy Hill Elementary and Windy Hill Middle School are located at the eastern edge of the CDP on a contiguous campus.
-In addition, Northern Middle School and Northern High School are located on the western edge of the CDP as a contiguous campus.
+In addition, Northern Middle School and Northern High School are located in the Chaneyville community about 2 miles southwest of the CDP on a contiguous campus.
 The Mount Harmony Elementary School is also in the CDP as a sole building.

 Hutchins Pond is a public pond located within the boundaries of the CDP off of Mount Harmony Lane.
 It was donated by the Hutchins family.
 It is managed by the Calvert Nature Society and stocked with trouts by the Maryland Department of Natural Resources.

 Owings has a Boys & Girls Club affiliate, the Owings Outlaws, with teams participating in football and basketball.

 Housing subdivisions include Cabin Branch, Cross Point, Grover's Summit (1998), Sycamore Ridge (1989), the three Quince Views, Arbor Greene, Fairview and Amber Woods.